-- UNF EPI program participants who are not currently teaching (known as Resident Teacher Candidates) will be required to complete a 100-hour-minimum, classroom-based practicum, as well as a minimum of 10-hours of tutoring in literacy to satisfy their mastery of field-based competencies in reading.
-The required, minimum hours are designed to be attainable even for those RTCs who have full-time jobs outside of the program.
+UNF EPI program participants who are not currently teaching (known as Teacher Candidates, or "TC") will be required to complete a 100-hour-minimum, classroom-based practicum, as well as a minimum of 10-hours of tutoring in literacy to satisfy their mastery of field-based competencies in reading.
+The required, minimum hours are designed to be attainable even for those TCs who have full-time jobs outside of the program.
 The 100-hour-minimum is (and must be) spread out over the course of the program.
-The weekly schedule is determined by the RTC and the mentor teacher at the alliance school.
+The weekly schedule is determined by the TC and the mentor teacher at the alliance school.

 - All placements will be within a UNF alliance school/district.

-- In the event an RTC is hired as a teacher during the course of the program, that RTC will be moved to a teacher status, and their new classroom will become the practicum site.
-If the RTC is hired out of field, they must furnish a new Statement of Status of Eligibility in order to complete the program successfully.
+- In the event a TC is hired as a teacher during the course of the program, that TC will be moved to a teacher status, and their new classroom will become the practicum site.
+If the TC is hired out of field, they must furnish a new Statement of Status of Eligibility in order to complete the program successfully.
 No refunds will be given for the decision to accept a position out of field.

 - Communication with the school's contact person to begin the field experience placement process generally takes place the summer prior to the anticipated beginning of the experience up until the first month of school.
 This time frame is essential in allowing the contact person ample time to communicate with teachers about the request.

 - All EPI Participants are required to complete a background check.
 The fingerprinting appointment will be set by you and the EPI office.
 No practicum experience can begin without a background clearance.
 The fee for the background check is included in your tuition.

 Requirements for Practicum hours for TCs: